trieschlab/MIMo/docs/source/api/sample_environments.rst

 Demo showroom
 -------------

-This scenario uses the same dummy class as the benchmarking script, but replaces the actual scene XML with a more elaborate one consisting of a square room with a number of toys.
+This scenario uses the same dummy class as the benchmarking script, but replaces the basic scene XML with a more elaborate one consisting of a square room with a number of toys.
-In this script MIMo takes no actions at all.
+In this scenario MIMo takes no actions at all.

 Script
 ++++++